whataboutyou-ai/eunomia/pkgs/core/README.md

 ## Overview

-This package contains shared functionality across the main Eunomia package and all Eunomia SDKs.
+This package contains shared functionality across the main [Eunomia][eunomia-github] package and all Eunomia SDKs.

 It includes common data models, utility functions, and types that ensure consistency across all Eunomia components.